-2012 Review of Compensation
+2013 Review of Compensation

-As a guide in setting compensation for 2012, the Compensation Committee used the results of the Mercer survey of our 2010 peer group executive compensation and adjusted the results by a rate of 2.5%.
-This assessment showed that, for 2011, our chief executive officer received:
+As a guide in setting compensation for 2013, the Compensation Committee used the results of the Mercer survey of our 2012 peer group executive compensation.
+This assessment showed that, for 2012, our chief executive officer received:

-- total direct compensation, which includes base salary, annual cash incentive awards and long-term incentive compensation, at the 34 th percentile of the peer group; - base salary at the 48th percentile of the peer group; - total cash compensation, which includes base salary and annual cash incentive awards, at the 40 h percentile of the peer group; and - long-term incentive compensation at the 32 nd percentile of the peer group.
+- total direct compensation, which includes base salary, annual cash incentive awards and long-term incentive compensation, at the 38 th percentile of the peer group; - base salary at the 48th percentile of the peer group; - total cash compensation, which includes base salary and annual cash incentive awards, at the 45 th percentile of the peer group; and - long-term incentive compensation at the 35th percentile of the peer group.

-The same assessment showed that, on average for 2011, our named executive officers received compensation in each of these categories at approximately the median of our peer group.
+The same assessment showed that, on average for 2012, our named executive officers received compensation in each of these categories at approximately the median of our peer group.

-In making its determinations of 2012 executive compensation, the Compensation Committee at its February 2012 meeting considered (i) the results of the adjusted Mercer assessment discussed above and a tally sheet detailing the various elements of compensation for our named executive officers, including base salary and annual and long-term incentives, (ii) results of performance of our named executive officers against applicable financial and personal performance goals for 2011, and (iii) other factors described in "Compensation Philosophy and Objectives" above.
-Then, together with Mr. Lorberbaum's recommendations for compensation for the named executive officers other than himself, the Compensation Committee made determinations concerning 2012 adjustments to base salaries and awards under the annual and long-term incentive compensation plans.
+In making its determinations of 2013 executive compensation, the Compensation Committee at its February 2013 meeting considered (i) the results of the Mercer assessment discussed above and a tally sheet detailing the various elements of compensation for our named executive officers, including base salary and annual and long-term incentives, (ii) results of performance of our named executive officers against applicable financial and personal performance goals for 2012, and (iii) other factors described in "Compensation Philosophy and Objectives" above.
+Then, together with Mr. Lorberbaum's recommendations for compensation for the named executive officers other than himself, the Compensation Committee made determinations concerning 2013 adjustments to base salaries and awards under the annual and long-term incentive compensation plans.